hsu-aut/IndustrialStandard-ODP-AutomationML/README.md

 ```
 Of course you can also clone or download this repository and import an ODP from a local copy.
 The advantage of the first approach is that tools like Protégé or TopBraid Composer will directly use the ontologies from the internet and you can simply increase the version number in case you want to use a newer version of our ODPs.

-## Tool Support
-In case you want to make creating individuals from these TBoxes a lot easier, check out our 'Lightweight Industrial Ontology Design Support Tool' (LiOnS).
-It is designed to create RDF models using the Ontology Design Patterns of this repository.
-This enables users to:
-- Semi-automatically design RDF models (only variable parts of the graph have to be defined)
-- Consistent modelling, without being an ontology expert
-- Downloading Turtle serialized models or SPARQL INSERTs

-For more information, see https://github.com/hsu-aut/lion.

-## Further reading:
-- C. Hildebrandt, A. Köcher, C. Kustner, C.-M. Lopez-Enriquez, A.W.
-Muller, B. Caesar, C.S.
-Gundlach, A. Fay: Ontology Building for Cyber-Physical Systems: Application in the Manufacturing Domain.
-IEEE Transactions on Automation Science and Engineering, 2020, S. 1–17.
--  C. Hildebrandt, S. Törsleff, T. Bandyszak, B. Caesar, A. Ludewig, A. Fay: Ontology Engineering for Collaborative Embedded Systems – Requirements and Initial Approach.
-In: Schäfer, Karagiannis (Hrsg.): Fachtagung Modellierung, 2018.
-- C. Hildebrandt, S. Törsleff, B. Caesar, A. Fay: Ontology Building for Cyber-Physical Systems: A domain expert centric approach.
-In: 2018 14th IEEE Conference on Automation Science and Engineering (CASE 2018), 2018.
-- C. Hildebrandt, A. Scholz, A. Fay, T. Schröder, T. Hadlich, C. Diedrich, M. Dubovy, C. Eck, R. Wiegand: Semantic Modeling for Collaboration and Cooperation of Systems in the production domain.
-In: 22nd IEEE Emerging Technology and Factory Automation (ETFA), 2017.